tn334/ProjectPassword/Deliverables/Deliverable1.md

 ### Interview 9

-**Interveiwer:** Brock Heinz
+**Interviewer:** Brock Heinz\
-**Interviewee:** Tanner McMillan
+**Interviewee:** Tanner McMillan\
 **When:** 02/12/23

-**Customer segment:** I chose this interviewee because they were accessable to me and are an avid tech user with insightful opinions.
+**Customer segment:** I chose this interviewee because they were accessible to me and are an avid tech user with insightful opinions.

 **Key insights:**

 - Interviewee is ambivalent to the product as a security measure, but sees use in a passphrase that doesn't need to be remembered.
 - Interviewee doesn't consider themselves a consistent typist, but feels there is an exception for phrases typed with repetition.

 **Representative quotes:**

 - "The ease of use seems like it would be a byproduct of the fact that nobody can just copy the style like a regular password."

 **Assessment:**

-- Nice to have
+- Ease of use and integrate into daily workflow (Nice to have)

-### Interview 10:
+### Interview 10

-**Interveiwer:** Brock Heinz
+**Interviewer:** Brock Heinz\
-**Interviewee:** Greg Heinz
+**Interviewee:** Greg Heinz\
 **When:** 02/12/23

 **Customer segment:** I chose this interviewee because they are an industry-employed engineer, and have experience with security concerns in large companies.

-**Key insights from the interview:**
+**Key insights:**

--Interviewee is somewhat skeptical as to the accuracy of typing style as proof of identity (particularly when handled outside a professional software engineering team), but says that the tech could be useful if someone got it to work as intended.
+- Interviewee is somewhat skeptical as to the accuracy of typing style as proof of identity (particularly when handled outside a professional software engineering team), but says that the tech could be useful if someone got it to work as intended.

 **Representative quotes:**

--"Biometrics are useful because it's easily accessible, and you don't have to go through the effort of changing such-and-such passwords on a routine basis.
+- "Biometrics are useful because it's easily accessible, and you don't have to go through the effort of changing such-and-such passwords on a routine basis.
 That's not the case with string-based keys, because you have to constantly keep things fresh to make sure the company doesn't lose a lot of important stuff."

 **Assessment:**

-- Nice to have
+- Method to estimate effectiveness of authentication (Nice to have)

 ### Interview 11

-**Interveiwer:** Gus Siegel
+**Interviewer:** Gus Siegel\
-**Interviewee:** Ryan Smith
+**Interviewee:** Ryan Smith\
 **When:** 02/12/23

-**Customer segment:** I chose this interveiwee because I trust them to tell me and we have worked together on similar projects during hack-a-thons
+**Customer segment:** I chose this interviewee because I trust them to tell me and we have worked together on similar projects during hack-a-thons.

 **Key insights:**

 - Interviewee has used similar products in the past and has not had issue with them.

 **Representative quotes:**

 - "Anything that helps me not have to have 200 passwords is good in my books."

 **Assessment:**

-- Nice to have
+- Ability to not have to remember passwords (Nice to have)

 ## 4. Final value proposition and consumer segments